gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

   * compute stuff on GPU
   * read result

-  where as via creative solutions it would be much faster if you could
+  whereas via creative solutions it would be much faster if you could

   * compute stuff on GPU
   * prep result for next step using GPU